adap/flower/baselines/FedMLB/README.md

 this directory).

 ### Generating clients' dataset
-First the data partitions of clients must be generated.
+First of all (and just the first time), the data partitions of clients must be generated.
 > Note: To generate the clients' dataset for the Tiny-Imagenet, the dataset should be downloaded in advance.\
 > It can be downloaded at http://cs231n.stanford.edu/tiny-imagenet-200.zip.
 Unzip the folder. \
 > Note: This code supposes to find the folder at the path `/{YOUR_LOCAL_PATH_TO_THE_BASELINE}/FedMLB/tiny-imagenet-200`.